The Snow College Faculty Senate represents the faculty in the policy-making process

 terms of office.

-- The adjunct representative shall be selected by an early fall semester, electronic
+- The adjunct senator shall be selected by an early fall semester, electronic mail-in

-mail-in nomination and election process administered by the Faculty Senate.
-The adjunct
+nomination and election process administered by the Faculty Senate.
+The adjunct senator

-representative will serve a 3-year, renewable term while employed by Snow College.
+will serve a 3-year, renewable term while employed by Snow College.
+Service will be

-Service will be limited to two consecutive terms with a minimum one-year break before
+limited to two consecutive terms with a minimum one-year break before reelection.

-- The term for the Faculty Association President shall be as indicated by the Faculty
+- The term for the Faculty Association Vice President shall be as indicated by the Faculty

 - In the case of Senate reorganization or other exigencies, some terms may be designated